Darkshadenl/cursor_steal_house/docs/architecture.md

 **Explanation:**

 1. The **Python Scraper** accesses **Rental Websites**.
-2. The Scraper extracts data and stores it in the **PostgreSQL Database**.
+2. The Scraper extracts property data and stores it directly in the **PostgreSQL Database** in a unified house table.
 3. The **User** interacts with the **React Frontend**.
 4. The Frontend sends requests to the **Backend API**.
 5. The Backend API queries the **PostgreSQL Database** and returns data to the Frontend.